lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 When the trigger "print_start" is received, the TFT switches to Printing menu.
 Once on Printing menu, the "pause", "resume" and "stop" buttons on the menu will be disabled.
 That means only Octoprint will control the print.
-Only on print end or cancel the TFT Printing menu is finalized (statistics available etc...) and unlocked (it can be closed).
+Only on print end or cancel the TFT Printing menu is finalized (statistics available etc.) and unlocked (it can be closed).

 **NOTE:** A new plugin on Octoprint implementing the above protocol should be the preferable way (available to everyone)